cschreib/kmos-scripts/README.md

 8) If you have identified a line and want to see if it is real or not, a good thing to do is to look at the "line image" of your galaxy.
 To do that you want to change "Average" (or "Median") into "Linemap" in the top toolbar.
 The current wavelength that is displayed is shown in the spectrum with a gray vertical bar.
 You can change the wavelength either by specifying the ID of the spectral element (default is 1024, and it goes from 1 to 2048), or by moving the slider just below.

 9) Once you are at the right wavelength, maybe the S/N is not very high because you are displaying only a single spectral element, while the line is spectrally extended (it has a width).
 You can increase the S/N by averaging multiple spectral elements at once.
 To do that, go to "Options -> Cube display...".
 Choose "Line map", and in "Channels", increase the second value of "Central frame".
 The default is 1, so you only display one spectral element.
 You may want to try 3 or 6 or 10.
-This should give a better image of the line spatial profile.
+This should give a better image of the line spatial profile, and may also allow you to detect the continuum emission if you choose a large enough spectral window.

 ## F. Reduce individual OBs